-- The Datasheet for the LTC5800-IPM SoC, or one of the modules based on it. - The Datasheet for the LTC5800-IPR SoC, or one of the embedded managers based on it. - A Hardware Integration Guide for the mote/manager SoC or module this discusses best practices for integrating the SoC or module into your design.
+- The Datasheet for the LTC5800-WHM SoC, or one of the castellated modules based on it, or the backwards compatible LTP5900 22-pin module. - The Datasheet for the LTP5903-WHR embedded manager.

-- A Hardware Integration Guide for the embedded manager this discusses best practices for integrating the embedded manager into your design. - A Board Specific Integration Guide For SoC motes and Managers.
-Discusses how to set default IO configuration and crystal calibration information via a "fuse table". - Hardware Integration Application Notes contains an SoC design checklist, antenna selection guide, etc. - The ESP Programmer Guide a guide to the DC9010 Programmer Board and ESP software used to load firmware on a device. - ESP software used to program firmware images onto a mote or module. - Fuse Table software used to construct the fuse table as discussed in the Board Specific Configuration Guide.
+- A Hardware Integration Guide for the mote SoC or castellated module, or the 22-pin module this discusses best practices for integrating the SoC or module into your design. - A Hardware Integration Guide for the embedded manager this discusses best practices for integrating the embedded manager into your design. - A Board Specific Integration Guide For SoC motes and Managers.
+Discusses how to set default IO configuration and crystal calibration information via a "fuse table". - Hardware Integration Application Notes contains an SoC design checklist, antenna selection guide, etc. - The ESP Programmer Guide a guide to the DC9010 Programmer Board and ESP software used to program firmware on a device. - ESP software used to program firmware images onto a mote or module. - Fuse Table software used to construct the fuse table as discussed in the Board Specific Integration Guide.